Cybrotrix/JayLabs.Owin.OAuthAuthorization/blogpost_1.md

 Now we are back in the access token request and we know the identity of the user and we have a consent answer.
 Here we decide what claims are to be issued to the client based on the identity claims and some ruleset.

-With a set of claims we create a signed JWT containing the identity of the user and additional claims to be used when authenticating API calls.
+With a set of claims we create a signed JWT containing the identity of the user and additional claims to be used when authenticating Api calls.

 Our server responds the client by sending a redirect response to the user agent based on the redirect_uri the client provided in the first place, now with an access token attached in the fragment part of the URI.